matiasespina1991/flutter-template-project/README.md

     - Update the app name in external services (Firebase, APIs, etc.) as needed.

-# 2. Adding Firebase to a Flutter App (using FlutterFire):
+# 2. Add Firebase to the Flutter app (using FlutterFire):

 1. **Create a Firebase Project:**
     - Go to the [Firebase Console](https://console.firebase.google.com/).